Towards reliable electrical measurements of superconducting devices inside a transmission electron microscope: Experimental details

-Deposition of a 6~µm-thick NbN film was performed in a home-made pulsed DC magnetron sputtering system from a 50~mm diameter target of 99.5\% pure NbN onto a single-crystalline MgO (001) substrate heated to approximately 650\,$^\circ$C (heater temperature 800\,$^\circ$C).
+Deposition of a 6~$\mu$m-thick NbN film was performed in a home-made pulsed DC magnetron sputtering system from a 50~mm diameter target of 99.5\% pure NbN onto a single-crystalline MgO (001) substrate heated to approximately 650\,$^\circ$C (heater temperature 800\,$^\circ$C).
 A gas mixture of 99.9999\% pure Ar (90\%) and N$_2$ (10\%) at a total pressure of 0.01~mbar was used during deposition.
 The NbN films grow epitaxially with the NbN crystal \textit{c}-axis perpendicular to the MgO substrate and exhibit a typical $T_{\mathrm{c}}$ of {$\sim$}16.5~K. After cooling to room temperature, the film was under compressive stress due to the difference in the thermal expansion coefficients of NbN and MgO (4.2$\times$10$^{-6}$ and 1.0$\times$10$^{-5}$~K$^{-1}$, respectively).
 Under the influence of this stress and due to the relatively low cleavage energy of MgO ({$\sim$}1.2~J/m$^2$ \cite{boffi1976cleavage}), the NbN film fragmented into several flakes of different sizes.
-Flakes measuring approximately 70~$\times$~150~µm$^{2}$ were selected and transferred to TEM grids using the nanomanipulator in a Thermo Fisher Scientific Helios Hydra dual beam plasma-focused ion beam (FIB), as shown in Fig.~S3.
+Flakes measuring approximately 70~$\times$~150~$\mu$m$^{2}$ were selected and transferred to TEM grids using the nanomanipulator in a Thermo Fisher Scientific Helios Hydra dual beam plasma-focused ion beam (FIB), as shown in Fig.~S3.
 The flakes were connected to Au current leads on SiN lift-out TEM grids (SiMPore, USA - product no.\ SN100-LFT-AU) using focused-electron-beam-induced W deposition in the plasma-FIB.
-The $T_{\mathrm{c}}$ of the NbN flakes after mounting to TEM grids is lower than that of NbN films and is typically around 12~K. Two devices were made in total.
-Due to a degradation of the superconducting properties in thin FIB-prepared NbN lamellae, NbN device 1 was only thinned down using the plasma-FIB to a thickness of $\sim$1~µm while NbN device 2 was kept at its as-grown 6~µm thickness.
+The $T_{\mathrm{c}}$ of the NbN flakes after mounting to TEM grids is lower than that of NbN films and is typically around 12~K. Two NbN devices were made in total.
+Due to a degradation of the superconducting properties in thin FIB-prepared NbN lamellae, NbN device 1 was only thinned down using the plasma-FIB to a thickness of $\sim$1~$\mu$m while NbN device 2 was kept at its as-grown 6~$\mu$m thickness.
 In both cases, the devices were opaque to the electron beam.
+We have found that films with thicknesses around 100~nm, that are more compatible with TEM imaging, do not lead to fragmentation and delamination from the growth substrate and therefore require alternative growth or transfer methods to fabricate a TEM specimen.